-Our success has been built on the strength of our PX using our proprietary pressure exchanger technology platform.
-Our highly-developed pressure exchanger technology is capable of allowing our PX to recycle pressure energy by transferring this energy from one high pressure column of fluid (liquid or gas) to a low-pressure column of fluid.
-This technology platform is applicable to a wide-range of industries where high pressure fluids exist.
+Our success has been built on the strength of our PX using our proprietary pressure exchanger technology platform and is the center and structure of our product applications and solutions.
+Our highly-developed pressure exchanger technology is capable of allowing our PX to recycle pressure energy by transferring this energy from one high pressure column of fluid (liquid or gas) to a low-pressure column of fluid, while generating little to no emission during operation.
+This technology platform is applicable to a wide-range of industries where high pressure fluids exist, and assists in lowering operating costs while concurrently minimizing emissions and unplanned downtime.